 Use REST APIs to access mailboxes in Exchange hybrid deployments (preview)

-Microsoft Graph has always provided access to customer mailboxes in the cloud on Exchange Online as part of Office 365.
-Exchange 2016 Cumulative Update 3 (CU3), released in September 2016 for Exchange on-premises servers, adds support for REST API integration with Office 365.
+Microsoft Graph has always provided access to customer mailboxes in the cloud on Exchange Online as part of Microsoft 365.
+Exchange 2016 Cumulative Update 3 (CU3), released in September 2016 for Exchange on-premises servers, adds support for REST API integration with Microsoft 365.
 If your app uses v1.0 of the Mail, Calendar, or Contacts API, you will now also find a seamless authentication and application experience in hybrid deployments, regardless of whether the mailbox is on-premises or in the cloud, provided that the deployment meets specific requirements.

 Behind the scenes, when Microsoft Graph identifies that a REST API call is attempting to access an on-premises mailbox in a hybrid deployment, it proxies the REST request to an on-premises REST endpoint which then processes the request.
 This discovery makes accessing the REST API possible.